enormandeau/stacks_workflow/README.md

 # Stacks workflow tutorial

-The goal of this workflow is to simplify the use of the STACKS pipeline and to create a folder architecture and code structure to help people analysing gbs or rad data, especially those with limited unix/linux experience, to jump on the analysis wagon faster.
+The goal of this workflow is to simplify the use of the STACKS pipeline and to create a folder architecture and code structure to help people analysing RADseq data.
 It was developed with the needs of our research group in mind as well as with an emphasis on non-model species studies.
 We make no claim about its usefulness to other groups or in other contexts, but we still believe it may be of use to some.

 ## About STACKS